 Chris practices exclusively in catastrophic / serious injury.
 His practice encompasses all means of drafting, advisory work and court appearances, and he has particularly adept at drafting large schedules of loss in cases involving spinal injuries, brain injuries, amputees, fatal accidents and otherwise catastrophic injuries including schedules exceeding £10 million.
 He drafts schedules in Word, Excel and via PI Calculator according to his instructing solicitor’s preference.

 He is instructed as sole counsel in cases pleaded up to £2 million and often as led junior in cases worth in excess of £2 million.
-He has been involved in finalising multiple multi-million-pound settlements in the last year including a £17.5 million settlement (see attached list of cases for examples).
-He appears frequently against Queens Counsel and has considerable experience in obtaining substantial interim payments after contested applications.
+He has been involved in finalising multiple multi-million-pound settlements in the last year including a £19.5 million and £17.5 million settlement (see attached list of cases for examples).
+He appears frequently against Kings Counsel and has considerable experience in obtaining substantial interim payments after contested applications.

 Significant areas of expertise are:

 - Catastrophic injuries – brain / spinal / amputees